THE WHY, THE WHERE, THE WHO, AND THE HOW

 FUSION STUDENT MINISTRY ROAD MAP

 On-ramps are made up of any event that is intentionally designed to be evangelistic.
 These events include 5th quarters, game nights, open gym basketball, open gym volleyball, and road-trips.
-Connect events are also lumped in under the canopy of On-ramps.
+Connect events are also included under the canopy of On-ramps.
 Connect events are things such as the new Years Over-nighter where we join in with other churches and do big blown up fun events.
-The whole purpose of On-ramps is to give different avenues where new students can integrate their selves into what we do at Exit 109 ministries in a low pressure high fun fashion!
+The whole purpose of On-ramps is to give different avenues where new students can integrate themselves into what we do at Exit 109 ministries in a low pressure, high fun fashion!

-D-groups are very integral in everything that we do here at Exit 109.
-D-groups are essentially open life-groups that are split up between Middle school and High school students and Boys and Girls.
+D-groups are very integral in everything we do here at Exit 109.
+D-groups are essentially open life-groups that are split up between middle school and high school students, and boys and girls.
 Not only do D-groups help with the application of lessons but they are how we can have deeper community especially with those people who are going through the same things at the same time.

-The Funnels in which I refer to are the inlet and exit events as you can see on the Road map.
+The Funnels in which I refer to are the inlet and exit events as you can see on the Road Map.
 Inlet events are designed to be fun and enticing but yet are very important as they can be a spring board to build off of concepts learned last school year to propel into the upcoming one.
-Exit events usually start come summer when school is out while gatherings do not cease like school the mentality shifts.
-A big focus for our Exit events is to take what the students have compiled from the school year and ultimately piece it all together and do something to the glory of God, whether it be on a mission trip or some other way.
+Exit events usually start come summer when school is out, while gatherings do not cease like school-just the mentality shifts.
+A big focus for our Exit events is to take what the students have compiled from the school year and ultimately piece it all together and do something to the glory of God whether it be on a mission trip or some other way.

 The TURN-AROUND is not like most of the other events that we do.
 The purpose of this is centered on those students who are serious about growing deeper in their walk with Christ and take time to focus on them.
 This is designed to be very discipleship-focused in order to help these students continue to grow if they are going to be a source of “spiritual food” for their peers.